Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/dualboot.md

 ### Setup - Android
 - Reboot to recovery restore boot and reboot to system.
-- Download and install the WOA Helper app, then open it and grant it root access.
+- Download and install the [WOA Helper app](https://github.com/n00b69/woaberyllium/releases/download/Dualboot/woahelper.apk), then open it and grant it root access.
-- Download the UEFI image for your panel and place it inside the folder named `UEFI` in your internal storage.
+- Download the [UEFI](https://github.com/n00b69/woaberyllium/releases/tag/UEFI) image for your panel and place it inside the folder named `UEFI` in your internal storage.
 If this folder does not exist, create it.
 - Press the `Mount Windows` button to mount Windows to your internal storage at `/sdcard/Windows`
-- Create a folder called `sta` in Windows and unpack the two files in the `Switch to Android package` file here (the files should go to `/sdcard/Windows/sta`.
+- Create a folder called `sta` in Windows and unpack the two files from the [Switch to Android package](https://github.com/n00b69/woaberyllium/releases/download/Dualboot/beryllium-sta.zip) file here (the files should go to `/sdcard/Windows/sta`.
 > [!Note]
 > If the above step fails, press `flash UEFI` instead, then reboot to Windows, press restart in Windows, then as it is restarting boot back to recovery to flash your Android boot.img located in your internal storage, and try again.
 - Return to the WOA Helper app and press the `Quickboot` button.